Federal

 professionals, such as licensed practical and licensed vocational

-nurses, registered nurses, and physicians and surgeons, were employed by
+nurses, registered nurses, and physicians and surgeons, provide medical

 were found in many departments of the executive branch, but the vast